TanishkaMarrott/ServerlessChatApp-WebSocket-API-Lambda-DynamoDB-Integration/README.md

 #### Cost-Optimization

-**_Pay-as-You-Go compute - lambda:_** Enables us to optimize on costs.
-Serverless also helps in abstracting out the underlying infra and saving on associated costs.

-**_Event-Driven Architecture pattern:_** Saves on Idle resources, and thus ensuring an efficient resource utilisation.
+**_Event-Driven Architecture pattern / Pay-as-You-Go compute :_** Saves on Idle resources, and thus ensuring an efficient resource utilisation.

 **_Fine-Tuning Auto-Scaling Configurations:_** Especially in the case of sporadic workloads, it has the ability to scale down as well.